 Brent Henningson: My journey’s been interesting because I always gravitated toward math, but I never knew in junior high and high school what I was going to do with it.
 In my freshman year of college, I actually declared pre-law.
 So, I still didn’t know even at that point.
 But I found actuarial science and saw that it was rated number one at the time by U.S. News & World Report, as far as an occupation that pays well, that has a good work-life balance and is a pretty stable career.
 I decided probably sophomore year in college that I wanted to be an actuary and just gravitated toward the defined benefit space because I liked consulting with clients.
 I [also] liked the quantitative part.
 It’s just a good mix of being able to interact with people, but at the same time, use my mathematical skills.
 I spent over 15 years with a really large global provider, and their target market was Fortune 1000 companies.
 So, I was working on some of the largest plans in the Phoenix area.
 Some of them had billions of dollars [in Plan assets].
 It was really interesting work and I liked it, but between the time I started in 2001 and when I left there, there was more and more focus toward 401(k) plans, and [actuarial work related to large defined benefit plans] was a slowly dying industry.
 That’s when I decided in 2018 to switch over and focus on small plans, because that’s a growing area, and start my own business and be able to build my own vision.

 Andy Wang: And you started Saber Pension just a couple of years ago?

-Brent Henningson: Yes, almost exactly two years ago (four years ago now).
+Brent Henningson: Yes, almost exactly two years ago (five years ago now).
 I started in May of 2018.